 There are two types of papayas, the Hawaiian and Mexican.
 The Hawaiian varieties also are known as Solo papayas, are found most often in supermarkets.
 These fruits are pear-shaped, weigh about a pound each, and have yellow skin when ripe.
 The flesh is bright orange or pinkish, depending on the variety.
 The Mexican varieties are not as common but can be found in Latino supermarkets.
 Mexican papayas are much larger then the Hawaiian types and can weigh up to 20 pounds and be more than 15 inches long.
 Although the flavor is less intense than the Hawaiian varieties, they are still delicious and enjoyable. (http://www.webmd.com/food-recipes/fruit-month-papaya, 2015)

-To go back to my most favorite soup of 2015, Papaya Soup, again this was so marvelous, and with fewer spices required, I cannot keep this secret to myself.
-I have to share it.
+Papaya Soup tastes marvelous, very smooth and you only need a few spices.
 Can you believe the number of ingredients you need?
-Check out the recipe.
-I have also to share that this recipe is from the recipe book called “A Taste of Africa written by Dorinda Hafner.
+Check out the recipe as it is from the recipe book called “A Taste of Africa written by Dorinda Hafner.
 The recipe for Papaya Soup is from Tanzania.
 Tanzanian food as stated by the author is not easy to describe: it may be best classified as a local variation on universal African food with a strong tropical slant.
 And because of the wide variety of fruits available, many recipes have been developed to use them.

-This is a must try at least once.
-The papaya must not be ripped.
+This soup is a must try at least once.
+The papaya must not be rotten or ripped.
 The outside or skin must be green.